How to make green juice with a Vitamix and a pair of tights

 If it looks like this, then you’ve done it right!

-For this, you’ll need an old pair of tights and a pair of scissors.
+You’ll need an old pair of tights and a pair of scissors.
 I cut up a pair of older opaque tights and I’d recommend these instead of nylons because you’re going to be squeezing the crap out of them.
-Nylons might be a little too thin, and as a result, you could end up getting pulp in your juice which we don’t want – or at least, I wouldn’t want.
+Nylons might be a little too thin, and as a result, you could end up with holes, defeating the whole purpose of having a strainer.

 Cut about 12 inches/1 foot off of one ‘leg’.
 If they’re footless ones, tie a knot near the bottom as shown below.